danielmcquillen/validibot-cli/README.md

 A command-line interface for [Validibot](https://validibot.com) - your automated data validation assistant.

+What's Validibot CLI?
+Validibot CLI is a small library that provides a command line access to Validibot.
+What's Validibot?
+So happy you asked!
+Read more here >> [https://validibot.com ](https://validibot.com)

 ## Features

 - **Run validations** from the command line or CI/CD pipelines